Frequently Asked Questions

 What was the cost of building Fermilab?
 Of building the Tevatron?

 Fermilab (originally the National Accelerator Laboratory) was built for $243 million in 1967-well under the appropriated funding of $250 million.
-The Tevatron, completed in 1983, was built for $120 million, but it took advantage of all the lab's previously built facilities.
+The Tevatron, completed in 1983 and shut down in 2011, was built for $120 million, but it took advantage of all the lab's previously built facilities.
 Building an equivalent facility from scratch would cost many billions of dollars.

 What are the benefits of particle physics research?